 The College du St Esprit was set up in January 1938 in the beautiful stone building, which had successively been the Seminaire Père Laval (inaugurated in 1920) and Pere Laval College (created in 1926).
 The new college was founded by the Congregation of the Holy Spirit to provide secondary education, discipline and excellence to young boys, based on the values of the catholic church.
 A laic community took over from the priests in 1975, but maintained the spirit and the type of education.
 Over the years, the College du Saint Esprit became a college of excellence, where some of the prominent figures of the Mauritian society were trained.

 5 December 2013: Nelson Mandela (Private Cover)

-This non-official cover was published by an (unknown) author on the occasion of the passing away of Nelson Mandela, for President of South Africa.
+This unofficial cover was published by a private philatelist on the occasion of the passing away of Nelson Mandela, for President of South Africa.
 The cover pictures a portrait of Mandela as is the Rs.
 25 stamp affixed to the cover.
 This cover was not issued by Mauritius Post.

 7 December 2013: 235eme Anniversaire de la Respectable Loge La Triple Espérence, Special Commemorative Cover